Tetris-VidLLM/commentary_vidLLM/docs/index.md

 Youtube returns a list of captions that all have different lengths, so we decided to concatenate adjacent closed captions to produce clips that are at least 30 seconds long.

-The dataset is being generated from a full playlist of the 2018 Classic Tetris World Championship.
+The dataset is being generated from a full playlist of the 2018 Classic Tetris World Championship [[7]](#references).
 Out of the videos we are generating data for the first 11 that contain closed captions.
 This corresponds to roughly  524 minutes of video and just over 900 training samples.

 ### 3.2 Video to Commentary Pipeline
 <figure>